TripCreighton/peeky-search/SECURITY.md

 If you discover a security vulnerability in peeky-search, please report it privately rather than opening a public issue.

-**Email:** Create a private security advisory on GitHub at https://github.com/TripCreighton/peeky-search/security/advisories/new
+Create a private security advisory on GitHub at https://github.com/TripCreighton/peeky-search/security/advisories/new

-Or email security concerns to the maintainer directly.

 ### What to include